 Detail Transfer Example

 This section continues from the face-transfer example on the Align to Target page.
 The idea is that we have a new face (from a 3D scan) that we would like to insert into the underlying mesh.
 We have already positioned it appropriately, and set this face as the Target object.
 Now we can brush the areas we wish to modify on the base surface and use Attract to Target to transfer the details of the scan to those areas.
-In this example, I wanted to keep the handlebars, so I painted around the moustache.
+In this example, we wanted to keep the handlebars, so we painted around the mustache.
 Note that the top of the head scan is not closed.
 Because the head mesh we are attracting is closed, it essentially "shrink-wraps" this open hole.
 Perhaps this gives you a sense of how to use Attract to Target to do manual shrink-wrapping and mesh repair.